rrenode/craftworkgames.github.io/docs/features/texture-handling/sprite/sprite.md

 description: A drawable region of a Texture2D with additional properties for rendering such as  scale, rotation, and color
 ---
-import PlayingCards from './cards.png'
+import PlayingCards from './cards.png' import AceOfSpadesResult from './ace_of_spades_only.png' import  FinalResultScreenshot from './final_result.png'

 ## Overview